Sawy7/jeffdiscordbot/README.md

 ## Dependencies
 Before you do any of this - remove 'node_modules' folder if you have one in your working directory.

 There are some things you will need to pull through NPM for the bot to work properly (or even start).
-I will leave commands that you need to run here:
+You can download all dependencies using this command:

 ```
-sudo npm install discord.js
-sudo npm install ffmpeg-static
-sudo npm install @discordjs/opus
-(sudo npm install opusscript) <-- Use this if you cannot get @discordjs/opus to install (alternative)
-sudo npm install ytdl-core
-sudo npm install google-tts-api
+npm install
 ```

 ## Config file